Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

       1. `git checkout -b cp-<short-description>`, e.g. `cp-scrolling-fix`
       2. Find the commit SHA at the bottom of the PR.
 There will be a message like `merged commit 9e02144 into ...`
       3. `git cherry-pick <commit SHA>`
-      4. `git push --set-upstream origin <branch-name>` and open a pull request.
-Change the PR's merge base in the top to the appropriate branch; it defaults to `main`.
+      4. `git push origin <branch-name-from-step-1>`, e.g. `cp-scrolling-fix`.
+Open a pull request.
+Change the PR's merge base in the top to the release branch; it defaults to `main`.
       5. Remove the `needs cherrypick` label from the original PR.
 2. Bump the version:
    1. `git checkout <release-branch>`, e.g. `1.11`.
-   2. `git pull <release-branch>`, e.g. `1.11`.
+   2. `git pull upstream <release-branch>`, e.g. `1.11`.
-   3. `git checkout -b release-<release-name>`, e.g. `release-1.11.0rc3`
+   3. `git checkout -b release-<full-version>`, e.g. `release-1.11.0rc3`
    4. Bump `setup.py` and `qiskit_sphinx_theme/__init__.py` to use the new version, e.g. https://github.com/Qiskit/qiskit_sphinx_theme/pull/207
    5. PR the change and land it.
-Change the PR's merge base in the top to the appropriate branch; it defaults to `main`.
+Change the PR's merge base in the top to the release branch; it defaults to `main`.
 3. Push the Git tag:
    1. `git checkout <release-branch>`, e.g. `1.11`.
    2. `git pull upstream <release-branch>` to pull the version bump.
 If other commits have landed since the version bump, use `git revert --hard <sha>` to change to the version bump's commit (you can find the SHA with `git log --oneline`).